tdunning/t-digest/README.md

 There is a [new article (open access!)](https://www.sciencedirect.com/science/article/pii/S2665963820300403) in Software Impacts on the t-digest, focussed particularly on this reference implementation.

-Lots has happened in t-digest lately.
+Lots have happened in t-digest lately.
 Most recently, with the help of people posting their observations of subtle misbehavior over the last 2 years, I figured out that the sort in the `MergingDigest` really needed to be stable.
 This helps particularly with repeated values.
 Stabilizing the sort appears to have no